LCC-CIT/CS297-CourseMaterials/Assignments/CS297_GroupAssignment01_Instructions.md

 ## Jira Backlog and Sprint 1

-In your sprint planning meeting this week, revise your first sprint.
+In your <u>sprint planning meeting</u> this week, revise your first sprint.

 (If your team didn't set up a Jira project and put user stories into the first sprint backlog in the System Design class, do it now.)

 - Review the user stories in your project backlog
   - If you got feedback suggesting changes when they were graded make the changes now.